-The Council meets at least three times per year to oversee the affairs of the Association, as part of which it considers any problems which may have arisen, takes all necessary action to maintain the high standards expected from members, and reviews recent changes in the law.
+The Council meets at least four times per year to oversee the affairs of the Association, as part of which it considers any problems which may have arisen, takes all necessary action to maintain the high standards expected from members, and reviews recent changes in the law.

 The Chief Executive

 The Chief Executive, with his or her staff, manages the day to day running of the Association, creates the annual marketing plan and after gaining approval from the Council sets about delivering the plan.
 He liaises closely with members, the Council and other industry stakeholders.

 |The professional association promoting the pawnbroking industry for the benefit of members and society.